FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/Using_APIs/api_samples_zos.md

     "title": "Delivered templates for z/OS",
     "linkTitle": "Delivered samples for z/OS",
     "weight": "220"
-}This topic lists the <span class="mc-variable axway_variables.Company_Name variable">Axway</span> <span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span> API templates that are delivered for the z/OS platform.
+}This topic lists the {{< TransferCFT/companyname  >}} {{< TransferCFT/componentshortname  >}} API templates that are delivered for the z/OS platform.
 You may decide to use the delivered samples as a basis for integrating APIs, or as a model to create your own.
 Templates include samples in:

 -   [Assembler language](#Assembl)
 -   [C language](#C)
 -   [COBOL language](#COBOL)

-The <span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span> z/OS templates are located in the installed <span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span> distribution library.
+The {{< TransferCFT/componentshortname  >}} z/OS templates are located in the installed {{< TransferCFT/componentshortname  >}} distribution library.

 <span id="Assembl"></span>